 Tip 2: UTM tag all links

 Once you have your ad plan set, the next step is to make sure all of your ads that have a click to site (CTS) links are UTM tagged.
-By UTM tagging all your links, you’ll be able to pass information to Google Analytics to help you identify the on site behavior of your ads at the campaign, ad set and ad level.
+By UTM tagging all your links, you’ll be able to pass information to Google Analytics to help you identify the on-site behavior of users clicking on your ads at the campaign, ad set, and ad level.

 You can either build your UTM tagged URLs with Google UTM builder, or you can use our custom UTM builder spreadsheet.